robfairh/arfc.github.io/software/moltres/wiki/input_example.md

 description of the material along with its relatives is given [here](http://mooseframework.org/wiki/PhysicsModules/PhaseField/DevelopingModels/FunctionMaterials/).

-The user can exert his/her greatest influence on the calculations through the `Materials` block.
+Users can exert their greatest influence on the calculations through the `Materials` block.
 Increasing values of `rho` or `cp` will increase materials ability to store heat, enabling a greater reactor power.
 Because of application of an insulating boundary condition at the outer reactor wall in this example, modifying the thermal conductivity `k` has only a small impact on the simulation.
-However, if the conductivity is lowered by several orders of magnitude, the user will observe increases in radial gradients between the fuel channels and graphite and a decrease in reactor power.
+However, if the conductivity is lowered by several orders of magnitude, the user will observe increases in radial gradients between the fuel channels and graphite as well as a decrease in reactor power.
 Use of different macroscopic group constant tables or direct modification of the current set would also influence simulation results.